Maximizing an affluent household’s after-tax safe retirement income1 or legacy 2

 For more details on the assumptions used in this example household, including details of asset allocations, return expectations and annuity payout rates, see the Appendix.

 1 Safe retirement income is the amount of income that has a 90% probability of success of money lasting into a retiree’s 90th percentile lifespan.
 Safe retirement income consists of all sources of income (not just guaranteed sources): Social Security benefits, pension payments, lifetime income payments, withdrawals from investments and any other incoming cash flows, such as part-time work and rental income.
-Safe retirement income is increased by Social Security retirement benefit claim deferral, purchase of annuities, changing investment portfolio asset allocation and other strategies.
+Safe retirement income is increased by Social Security retirement benefit claim deferral, purchase of annuities, settling pension as lifetime income payments, changing investment portfolio asset allocation, tax-targeting discretionary disbursals from qualified accounts and multiple capital gain management strategies.
 The amount of increase and the optimal strategy varies depending on the individual circumstances, annuity payout rates and capital market return expectations.
+Projections have inherent risks and limitations.

 2 If retirees are satisfied with their planned spending and do not want to increase it, they can instead focus on maximizing their legacy.
 The amount of increase in after-tax legacy varies depending on individual circumstances and capital market return expectations.
-After-tax legacy may be increased by certain levers such as not purchasing annuities or turning a pension into lifetime income, changing investment portfolio asset allocation and other strategies.« Back
+After-tax legacy may be increased by certain levers such as Social Security retirement claim benefit deferral, settling pension as a lump sum rollover, changing investment portfolio asset allocation, tax-targeting discretionary disbursals from qualified accounts and multiple capital gain management strategies.
+Projections have inherent risks and limitations.« Back